Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/payouts/README.md

 After reading this section, you will know about Payout features, supported processors, methods, working and how to get started with it.
 {% endhint %}

 Effortlessly facilitate swift payouts to your global network of sellers, merchants, and service providers using our automated system.
-Whether you're managing payments received through Hyperswitch or from other sources, leverage our infrastructure to streamline and orchestrate your payout processes efficiently.
+Whether you're managing payments received through Superstream or from other sources, leverage our infrastructure to streamline and orchestrate your payout processes efficiently.

 <figure><img src="../../../.gitbook/assets/payouts.png" alt=""><figcaption></figcaption></figure>

 ## Payouts combined with Payments

-A way of paying out third parties combined with Hyperswitch's payments processing
+A way of paying out third parties combined with Superstream's payments processing

 *   **Supercharge Conversions**

     * Effortlessly send funds to bank accounts or cards using your preferred method
     * Boost success with smart retries.

-    _Hyperswitch currently supports Adyen and Wise_
+    _Superstream currently supports Adyen and Wise_
 * **Simplify Operations**
   * All-in-One View: Monitor all payouts across partners in a single dashboard view
   * Bulk Payouts (submit a feature request [here](https://github.com/juspay/hyperswitch/discussions/new?category=ideas-feature-requests)): Manage large-scale payouts via simple file (.xlsx/.csv) uploads